Equipment and setup

 - Official 251 block memory card

-- Aftermarket generic GC memory SD card adapter, with cheap 2GB SD card (for launching GBI/Swiss etc.)
+- Modded with PicoBoot by Aero (we did a trade).
+PicoBoot launches GBI/Swiss from a generic GC memory SD card adapter, with cheap 2GB SD card

 - Gameboy Player attachment, Platinum Silver